hRun/TA_cryptosuite/README.md

 This enables the technically savvy user to potentially read more secrets via Splunk's REST API than desirable. \
 Unfortunately as of now there is no way around this if the encryption/decryption keys and salts used for this app's function should not be stored in plaintext on disk. \
 You can argue this way or that.
 My assumption is that only high-privileged users will use the crypto functionality in the first place, and thus prefferred encrypted keys over potentially exessive permissions.
 * The keys and salts you upload are stored encrypted in _passwords.conf_.
 However to quote a Splunk blog post: "[...]
 Since the encrypted data and the encryption key are stored on the same machine, cryptographically this is equivalent to obfuscation.
-While some people might argue that this is very weak encryption, it is the best we can do with storing the encrypted data and encryption key on the same machine and it is definitely better than clear text passwords [...]"[3]
+While some people might argue that this is very weak encryption, it is the best we can do with storing the encrypted data and encryption key on the same machine and it is definitely better than clear text passwords [...]"[3].

-* Disabling random padding when encrypting with RSA is useful in some cases but enables certain attacks to the RSA crypto system.
-So use randpadding=false with caution.
-* The RSA implementation is only capable of processing 255 - 11 bytes of data at once.
-Fields larger than that have to be split into blocks.
-This enables certain attacks to the RSA crypto system.
-Therefore it is recommended to always set randpadding=true when encrypting large fields.
+* The used RSA implementation is only capable of processing so many bytes of data at once during encryption, fields larger than that value have to be split into blocks.
+This might enable certain attacks on the RSA crypto system.
+To mitigate the chances of a successful attack, random padding (PKCS#1 v2 (OAEP)) is used and can not anymore be disabled in this version of the add-on.
 * Using 1024 bit RSA keys is generally considered unsafe and therefore not possible using with the add-on.

 * It is not recommended to use MD5 or SHA1 (on passwords) since these hashing algorithms are not seen as safe anymore.